maxbrprojetos/lion-api/README.md

 ```

 The top person in the ladder will always have their bar full, and the other bars are calculated based on the top one.

+#### Rules

+Completing tasks:

+- 1 point

+Merging PRs:

+- 50 points if the number of additions is greater than 500
+- 30 points if the number of deletions is double the number of additions and is greater than 100
+- 15 points if the number of additions is greater than 100
+- 5 points if the number of additions is less than 10
+- 10 points in all the other cases

+Reviewing PRs:

+- 15 points for commeting with `:+1:`